Administrative Complaint Regarding U.S. Border Patrol’s Mistreatment of Honduran Family Seeking Asylum and Summary Expulsion of Newborn U.S. Citizen

 ACLU-SDIC and JFS filed an administrative complaint on the family’s behalf, calling for an urgent investigation of Border Patrol’s treatment of the family, including the forced expulsion of the newborn U.S. citizen and his mother to Mexico and the forced removal of the father and son.
 The complaint also emphasizes that Border Patrol twice failed to ensure that the family had access to non-refoulement interviews, which are intended to ensure people are not removed to countries where they are likely to face persecution – a clear violation of both U.S. law and agency policy.
 In addition to the investigation, the complaint calls on DHS OIG to recommend CBP immediately exempt all pregnant persons from MPP, promptly release people forced to give birth in CBP custody and their families as soon as possible after birth, and ensure CBP complies with their non-refoulement obligations and hold officers who do not accountable, among others.

-Counsel: ACLU Foundation of San Diego & Imperial Counties; Jewish Family Services of San Diego
+Counsel: ACLU Foundation of San Diego & Imperial Counties; Jewish Family Service of San Diego

 - Adolfo Flores, A Newborn US Citizen and His Mother Were Forced to Walk Back to Mexico.
 Now Their Attorneys Want an Investigation.
 BuzzFeed News, July 10, 2020, https://www.buzzfeednews.com/article/adolfoflores/newborn-us-citizen-mother-mexico-walk-back.